Al-ImranRony/Al-ImranRony/README.md

 This is Imran Rony; Studying Computer Science in Sylhet Engineering College, a python enthusiast, love to create and code.👋
 ```

-- 🔭 I’m currently working on Python skill improvement and competitive programming.
+- 🔭 I’m currently working on Python skill improvement with competitive programming.
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Django, web developing.
-- 👯 I’m looking to collaborate on project based on python-django
+- 👯 I’m looking to collaborate on project based on python-django.
 - 🤝 I’m looking for help with learning about API and Algorithm designing.
 - 💬 Ask me about new technologies and ideas, I want to share knowledge !
 - 😉 Fun fact: I love to make new friends, let's be connected !